Sustainability

 Sustainability Material Issues Targets and Indicators

-* Target setting company notation SH: Sapporo Holdings, SB: Sapporo Breweries, PS: Pokka Sapporo, SRE: Sapporo Real Estate, SLN: Sapporo Lion, SGF: Sapporo Group Foods, SBL: Sleeman, SUSA: Sapporo USA, SVL: Sapporo Vietnam, YSM: Yasuma, FBS: Foremost Blue Seal, PK: Pokka, SSI: Shinsyu-ichi Miso
+* Target setting company notation SH: Sapporo Holdings, SB: Sapporo Breweries, PS: POKKA SAPPORO Food & Beverage, SRE: SAPPORO REAL ESTATE, SLN: Sapporo Lion, SGF: Sapporo Group Foods, SBL: Sleeman, SUSA: Sapporo USA, SVL: Sapporo Vietnam, YSM: Yasuma, FBS: Foremost Blue Seal, PK: Pokka, SSI: Shinsyu-ichi Miso

-Harmony with the Environment Realization of a decarbonized society Reducing CO2 emissions at company sites and supply chains
+Harmony with the Environment Realization of a decarbonized society Reducing greenhouse gas emissions at company sites and supply chains

 7.2